Scalable Gaussian Process Inference with Stan: Benchmark and the importance of parameterizations

+\Cref{alg:gp_inv_graph} implements the transform for approximate GPs using structured dependencies and closely follows \cref{alg:graph-lpdf}.
+Instead of evaluating the log likelihood iteratively given the conditional distribution, the algorithm draws a sample sequentially by transforming white noise to the target distribution given previous samples in lines~\ref{alg:gp_inv_graph:marginal} and~\ref{alg:gp_inv_graph:conditional}.
+Unlike \cref{alg:graph-lpdf} the loop in line~\ref{alg:gp_inv_graph:loop} cannot be parallelized because the conditional mean and variance depend on the results of previous iterations.

+The transformation from white noise to a GP realization using Fourier methods is illustrated in \cref{alg:gp_inv_rfft}.
+As in \cref{alg:fourier1d-lpdf}, we account for the real zero-frequency term and, for even $n$, Nyquist frequency term in lines~\ref{alg:gp_inv_rfft:zero} and~\ref{alg:gp_inv_rfft:nyquist}, respectively.
+Line~\ref{alg:gp_inv_rfft:complex} constructs the $\floor{\parenth{n-1}/2}$ complex Fourier coefficients from $\vec{z}_{1:m}$ (real part) and $\vec{z}_{m + \parenth{n + 1}\bmod 2:n}$ (imaginary part).
+The $\parenth{n + 1}\bmod 2$ term in the index accounts for the presence of the Nyquist frequency for even $n$.
+The omission of redundant terms in the RFFT is addressed by dividing the complex coefficients by $\sqrt 2$.

+As shown in panels~(a) and~(b) of \cref{fig:scaling}, the non-centered parameterization (dashed lines) is more performant than the centered parameterization (solid lines) if the noise scale is large and vice versa.
+Panel~(c) further illustrates the importance of choosing the right parameterization: The runtime differs by up to a factor of five as we vary the noise scale $\kappa$.
 The higher-frequency terms of smooth GPs have low power, as shown in panel~(b) of \cref{fig:kernels}.
 We can further improve performance of the non-centered parameterization by discarding all but the first few low-frequency terms.
-This approach is particularly effective for the squared exponential kernel because the power decays rapidly.
-For the example shown in panel~(c), a GP using only the first five Fourier modes is indistinguishable from the GP considering all 51 modes, reducing the dimensionality of the parameter space by an order of magnitude.
+This approach is particularly effective for the squared exponential kernel because the power spectrum decays rapidly with increasing frequency.
+For the example shown in panel~(c), a GP using only the first five Fourier modes is indistinguishable from the GP considering all 51~modes, reducing the dimensionality of the parameter space by an order of magnitude.
 GPs with Mat\'ern kernels typically require more Fourier modes because the power spectrum has a relatively heavy tail.